cfranc0/cfranc0/README.md

 # Hello hello! 👋
 I'm Francesco, a junior software engineer 👨🏻‍💻 interested the world of web development.
-I'm from Italy 🇮🇹, if you can't find my I'm probably either getting an espresso ☕ or a pizza 🍕.
+I'm from Italy 🇮🇹, if you can't find me I'm probably either getting an espresso ☕ or a pizza 🍕.

 Besides code, I love hiking 🥾 and exploring nature ⛰️.